5 Secondhand Clothing Stores to Outfit NYC Kids

 To consign: Items can be dropped off during store hours.
 Patrons can wait while pieces are sorted or "drop and run" and receive a consignment receipt by email.
 You are paid only once your item sells.
 You will earn 40 percent of the selling price.
 Items are consigned for 60 days but then need to be picked up or will be donated.
 You can also "Consign for a Cause," and have the proceeds of your sales donated to a local charity.

 Flying Squirrel – Greenpoint

 87 Oak Street near Franklin Street

 This longtime Williamsburg boutique moved to a much bigger and better organized space in nearby Greenpoint in October 2013.
 Expect a large selection of clothing, gear, toys and furniture for babies, kids and moms-to-be.
 There is a resale section and a playroom for kids to enjoy while parents browse the racks.
 And the owner, Kate, a mom herself, even hosts occasional special events, like the annual Witches Walk costume parade on Halloween.

 Jane's Exchange – East Village

 Jane's Exchange is a neighborhood institution carrying children's clothing from infant to size 12.
 Toys, furniture, gear and maternity wear are also sold.

 To consign: Call for an appointment.
 Consignors get 30 percent of the sale price of items less than $100 and 40 percent on items more than $100.
 All payment is made in store credit.
 Items will be consigned for 60 days, after that the owner must pick it up or it will become the property of Jane's Exchange.

 Lulu's Then and Now – Park Slope

-To consign: Drop your items off from 10:30am-5pm Monday though Saturday, and 11:30am-5pm on Sundays.
-Lulu staffers will spend 45 minutes or so (expect longer waits on weekends) sorting through your wares and then pay you 40 percent of the resale value via store credit or 25 percent via a check.
+To consign: Drop your items off from 10am to 4pm.
+Lulu staffers will spend 45 minutes or so (expect longer waits on weekends) sorting through your wares and then pay you 40 percent of the resale value via store credit or 20 percent via a check.
+See the website for additional rules and guidelines.